4 Best Tennis Racquets for Control (2022)

 Maneuverability

-This racquet is slightly least maneuverable compared to the other gravity racquets due to it’s higher strung weight which is around 332 gram but it has thinnest 20mm variable beam width than the other gravity racquets so after used to it.
-It don’t bother you that much in the way of maneuverability.
+This racquet is slightly less maneuverable compared to the other gravity racquets due to its higher strung weight, which is around 332 grams, but it has a thinner 20-mm variable beam width than the other gravity racquets, so after getting used to it, it becomes more maneuverable.
+It doesn’t bother you that much in the way of maneuverability.

 Power